 The following facts about mosquitoes are worth giving a thought or two about.
 Read on.

-And that’s why the insecticides have to be applied on a continuous basis.
+And that’s why insecticides have to be applied on a continuous basis.

 Sure, upon application, a good deal of mosquitoes is literally poisoned and dies as a result.
 But any larvae and eggs around that area remain intact.
 So, as soon as the said insecticide wears off, everything goes back to normal with the bloodsuckers buzzing around.
 They soon mature, lay eggs, and the cycle continues.

-To at least stay abreast with keeping mosquitoes away, consider incorporating other mosquito control measures, specifically targeted at destroying breeding sites or, better still, control their births.
+To at least stay abreast with keeping mosquitoes away, consider incorporating other mosquito control measures specifically targeted at destroying breeding sites or, better still, controlling their births.

 Thought mosquitoes attack you even in the dark because they have sharp eyesight?
 You might just need to reconsider your position because it is outright wrong.

 On the contrary, a mosquito’s eyesight isn’t exactly something to write home about.
 So, it’s not dependable when mosquitoes decide to venture out for that midnight blood snack.

 Instead, they rely on the air you breathe out to locate you.